pikarpov-LANL/Sapsan/README.md

 -------

 ### Intro
 Sapsan is a pipeline for easy Machine Learning implementation in scientific projects.
 That being said, its primary goal and featured models are geared towards dynamic MHD turbulence subgrid modeling.
-Sapsan will soon feature Physics-Informed Machine Learning models in its set of tools to accurately capture the turbulent nature appicable to Core-Collapse Supernovae.
+Sapsan will soon feature Physics-Informed Machine Learning models in its set of tools to accurately capture the turbulent nature applicable to Core-Collapse Supernovae.

 Note: currently Sapsan is in alpha, but we are actively working on it and introduce new feature on a daily basis.